 Portsmouth has been a popular seaside resort since the Victorian times - as a result, there is no shortage of things to do in the city!
 Try your hand at the ‘Pitch and Putt’ on Eastern Parade, visit the seafront aquarium, take an art class at the Hotwalls Studios or visit Clarence Pier for classic amusements such as the carousel, dodgems, waltzer and crazy golf.

 Whilst the city offers plenty of activities throughout the year, the seafront city really comes alive during the summertime.
-The bandstand overlooking the sea offers free live music every Sunday, offering a great way to relax and enjoy the sunshine, whilst the August Bank Holiday weekend sees some of the biggest names in music descend upon Southsea Common for Victorious Festival.
+The bandstand overlooking the sea offers free live music every Sunday throughout the summer, offering a great way to relax and enjoy the sunshine, whilst the August Bank Holiday weekend sees some of the biggest names in music descend upon Southsea Common for Victorious Festival.
 In recent years acts such as the Stereophonics, Madness, Elbow, Paul Weller and Noel Gallagher have graced the main stage to entertain festival-goers beside the sea!